linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 07/12/2022 will appear here ...

 ### 23.07.2022 (announcement Upnode)
+- The repository for UpNode is ready and available here on Github.

+### 23.07.2022 (announcement Upnode)
 - https://github.com/linkspreed/UpNode

 ### 23.07.2022 (announcement Upnode)